 Worm egg counts are used to test for mature egg laying redworms and roundworms.
-This is conducted through microscopic examination using the McMaster method.
+This is conducted through microscopic examination using the modified McMaster method.
 We identify your horses worm burden, so you only need to worm if your horse actually requires treatment.
-This helps save you money and contribute to reducing resistance to worm treatments.
+This helps save you money and helping slow anthelmintic resistance,

-We recommend faecal egg counts are conducted every 8-10 weeks and new horses to have a worm count conducted prior to being allowed access to grassland.
+We recommend faecal egg counts are conducted every 8-12weeks during the grazing season.
+New horses should have a worm count conducted prior to being allowed access to grassland.

 We recommend testing for tapeworm twice a year.